-Teachers follow the areas outlined in the semi-formal curriculum but ensure all learning activities are focused on the above elements within the child's personal learning plan.
-This allows for shared experiences with classes across the academy and ensures a clear and progressive approach to the use of books, activities and key skills.
+Teachers follow the informal long-term planning, ensuring all learning activities are focused on the above elements within the child's personal learning plan.
+This ensures a clear and progressive approach to the use of books, activities and key skills.

 As described in the EYFS overview, communication development is paramount to success in the informal classroom.
 Total communication immersion supported by augmentative and alternative communication aids allows each pupil to develop personally.
 All tasks and activities are planned with communication in mind with a specific focus on the intended vocabulary for pupils.
+The aim is to create an environment where children can make choices that support health, wellbeing and a breadth of opportunities.